 - Date of birth

-- Name of the EA affiliated Clubs with which you are registered
+- Name of other athletic and/or running clubs with which, you are registered

 - Photographs, video footage and voice recordings taken during training/coaching sessions and club/public events